1.1. Green Tea (Leaves) Composition

 COMT is an enzyme that is able to methylate and (usually) inactivate a few compounds, including green tea catechins and adrenaline/dopamine (monoamines) and L-DOPA.
 It exists in a cytosolic soluble form as well as a membrane-bound form, with the former being fairly distributed in the body; as assessed by erythrocyte COMT levels, rats may have more active COMT than humans, as assessed by species differences in COMT inhibiting drugs.

-COMT is an enzyme which aims to 'inactivate' several molecules in the body in order to prevent their excessive elevation
+COMT is an enzyme that aims to inactivate several molecules in the body, in order to prevent their excessive elevation

 All four green tea catechins appear to be a substrate for this enzyme, being methylated in the presence of incubated COMT.
 At 1uM EGCG, it rapidly undergoes methylation and may be methylated once again to 4′,4"-dimethylEGCG, which is a slower methylation and its production can be greatly reduced with higher concentrations (3uM or more) of EGCG, the preferred substrate.

 The inhibition is mixed-type in regards to EGCG and noncompetitive in regards to methylated derivatives.
-In particular, EGCG that is twice methylated appears to compete with SAM for binding to COMT, which is a produce required for methylation of COMT subtrates (as SAM donates the methyl group).
+In particular, EGCG that is twice methylated appears to compete with S-adenosylmethionine (SAMe) for binding to COMT, which is a product required for methylation of COMT subtrates (as SAMe donates the methyl group).

 It has been hypothesized that inhibition of COMT by EGCG, which theoretically would lead to an increase of adrenaline, may underly fat burning effects of green tea.
 This is due to persons with a low-active genotype of COMT being highly associated with higher serum adrenaline levels at rest and exercise.